Professional Teaching & Testing

 When are payments due?

 Most parents pay by the month.
-Payments are due at the first lesson of each month.
+Payments are due by the 5th of each month.
 Checks should be made payable to Penny Smelcer.
 Cash must be placed in an envelope with the student’s name printed on the front so I’ll be sure to know whose account to credit.
 A few parents pay for the entire year or a semester in advance.
 This is fine, but please keep in mind that there are no discounts given for advance payments.

 Do you give any discounts or scholarships?